derektypist/project-euler-053/README.md

 **Getting Started**

 Enter the limit as a whole number between 100 and 1000000.
 Select the Submit Button.
 You will see the number of values of nCr, for 1 &le; n &le; 100, greater than the limit.
+For example, if you entered 1000, you would expect to get 4626.
 If you have made an invalid input, an error message is displayed instead.
 Select the Reset Button to clear the information or to start again.

 **User Stories**